microsoft/azure-software-radio-hello-world/stage2/hello_world_stage2.md

 Everything should now be configured for your Stream Analytics job.
 The next step is to start the job.
 Go back to the Overview screen for the Job and Click the **Start** button in the upper left hand corner.
 This will bring up a blade providing you information about the job.
 Click the **Start** button on this blade.
 You should receive a notification that the process has started.

 ## Power BI

 The final step is to create a Dashboard in Power BI to help visualize the data.
 Before getting started, run the flowgraph one more time, this will ensure that ADS-B data flows through the Event Hub and triggers Stream Analytics to create the Dataset in Power BI.
-On the first run it may take a minute or two to fully propagate through the chain.
+The flowgraph will run forever, but after roughly 3 minutes the activity will end and you can stop the flowgraph by closing the window (feel free to work on the next steps while it runs).

-Now go to [Power BI](https://powerbi.com) and **Sign In**.
+Go to [Power BI](https://powerbi.com) and **Sign In**.
 The following steps will show you how to create the map-based interface.

 1. Select the Workspace you designated in your Stream Analytics job; you should see your Dataset listed in the Workspace:
  <center><img src="images/powerbi-dataset.png"/></center>